elilfry/SS_2_ex1_3/README.md

 This is a C++ library for performing various graph algorithms.
 It provides functionality for checking graph properties, finding shortest paths, detecting cycles, and more.
 The library is composed of two main components: `Algorithms` and `Graph`.

 ## Features

+- **Graph Connectivity:**
-- **Graph Connectivity:** Check if a graph is connected.
+  - Check if a graph is connected.
+This determines whether there is a path between every pair of vertices in the graph.

+- **Cycle Detection:**
-- **Cycle Detection:** Identify if there are cycles in directed or undirected graphs.
+  - Identify if there are cycles in both directed and undirected graphs.
+This is useful for detecting circular dependencies or potential infinite loops.

+- **Shortest Path:**
-- **Shortest Path:** Calculate the shortest or lightest path between two vertices using various algorithms (BFS, Dijkstra, Bellman-Ford).
+  - Calculate the shortest or lightest path between two vertices using various algorithms:
+    - **BFS (Breadth-First Search):** Ideal for unweighted graphs to find the shortest path.
+    - **Dijkstra's Algorithm:** Suitable for graphs with non-negative weights to find the shortest path.
+    - **Bellman-Ford Algorithm:** Handles graphs with negative weights and can detect negative weight cycles.

+- **is bipartite**
-- **Graph Properties:** Determine if a graph is bipartite, check for negative cycles, and more.
+  - Determine if a graph is bipartite, meaning its vertices can be divided into two disjoint sets such that no two graph vertices within the same set are adjacent.
+- **negativeCycle**
+  - Check for negative cycles in the graph, which are cycles whose total weight is negative, indicating potential issues like arbitrage opportunities in financial graphs.

 ## Files